-The average ranging accuracy at constellation level (over "all satellites", ref.: Figure 11) provides figures "per signal" that are better than or equal to 0.48 m for single-frequency signals and 0.18 m for dual-frequency signal combinations.
+The average ranging accuracy at constellation level (over "all satellites", ref.: Figure 11) provides values "per signal" that are better than or equal to 0.15 m for dual-frequency signal combinations and 0.46 m for single-frequency signals.
 The results achieved for DF are at least one order of magnitude better than the specified MPL threshold of 2 m.

-Concerning the UTC time related service, both availability of the dissemination and availability of determination with a target accuracy ( $\leq$ 31 ns) are characterised, as per Figure 12 and Figure 13.
+Concerning the UTC time related service, both availability of the dissemination and availability of determination with a target accuracy ( $\leq$ 31 ns) are characterised (ref.: Figure 12 and Figure 13).
 In both cases, metrics had a monthly value of 100% during the entire quarterly reporting period, while the [OS-SDD] MPL target is 95% for both.

 The availability of GGTO determination metric was also 100% during the whole quarter (ref.: Figure 14): valid GGTO coefficients were always disseminated.
-The measured values are comfortably above the unchanged [OS-SDD] MPL target of 80%.
+The measured values are comfortably above the [OS-SDD] MPL target of 80%, raised to 95% in December.

-Good values are also achieved for the UTC time dissemination service accuracy (ref.: Figure 15) equal to 3.42 ns during the reporting period, the UTC frequency dissemination service accuracy (offset $\leq$ 6.8 × 10-14, as per Figure 13) and the GGTO determination accuracy, better than or equal to 2.76 ns in the reporting quarter (ref.: Figure 14).
-The MPL targets, which are respectively 30 ns, 3 × 10-13 and 20 ns, are all met.
+Good values are also achieved for the UTC time dissemination service accuracy (ref.: Figure 15), which was $\leq$ 4.3 ns during the quarter.
+The UTC frequency dissemination service accuracy had offset $\leq$ 8.0 × 10-14 (ref.: Figure 16) and the GGTO determination accuracy was better than or equal to 4.1 ns in the reporting quarter (ref.: Figure 17).
+We remind that, for those MPLs, targets are respectively 30 ns, 3 × 10-13 and 20 ns, thus they are all met.